 - A. Organization and Purpose Partners for Children & Families, Inc. (the Moore County Partnership) is a legally separate nonprofit organization incorporated on August 8, 1994.
 The Moore County Partnership was established to develop and provide, through public and private means, early childhood education and developmental services for children and families.
 The Moore County Partnership is tax-exempt as an organization described in Section 501(c)(3) of the Internal Revenue Code. - B. Basis of Presentation The accompanying financial statements present all funds for which the Moore County Partnership's Board of Directors is responsible.
 Pursuant to the provisions of Financial Accounting Standards Board's Accounting Standard for Not-For-Profit Entities, the accompanying financial statements present information according to two classes of net assets: without donor restrictions and with donor restrictions.
-Net assets without donor restrictions are the part of net assets not subject to donor-imposed restrictions (donors include other types of contributors, including makers of certain grants).
-Net assets with donor restrictions are the part of net assets subject to donor-imposed restrictions.
+Net assets without donor restrictions (donors include other types of contributors, including makers of certain grants).
+Net assets with donor restrictions are the part of net assets subject to donor-imposed restrictions with donor restrictions.
 As permitted by this Standard, contributions with donor restrictions received and expended in the same year are reported as receipts without donor restrictions rather than receipts with donor restrictions.